zwischenloesung/acme-tiny/README.md

 This is an ansible role for getting digital certificates with "Let's Encrypt".
 It is highly influenced by this role: ganto.acme\_tiny.
 Many thanks [ganto](https://linuxmonk.ch/)!

 The role is meant to be run for a system accessible from the web.
-It will make the request with "Let's Encrypt", solve the challenge on the server's wellknown webfolder and then put the resulting certificates in the openssl configuration directory.
+It will make the request with "Let's Encrypt" from an existing csr (see acme-tiny-setup), solve the challenge on the server's well-known webfolder and then put the resulting certificates in the openssl configuration directory.

 The two other roles zwischenloesung.acme-tiny-install and zwischenloesung.acme-tiny-setup are required.
-The latter might be run on yet another remote host as to generate the cert-request.
+The latter might be run on yet another remote host as to generate the private key and the cert-request.

 Why we do not use one of the existing roles?